arkadymankovsky/tango-home-assignment/README.md

 ## Model Overview

-This project implements a collaborative filtering recommendation system for in-app purchases using the Surprise library.
+I implemented a collaborative filtering recommendation system using the Surprise library.
 The system recommends optimal USD-Coins combinations to users based on hourly purchase patterns.

 ### Data Preparation

-The model uses a unique approach to represent user preferences:
+The model uses the following approach to represent user preferences:

 - **Users**: Represented as a combination of user_id and hour of day (`user_hour`)
 - **Items**: Represented as USD-Coins combinations (`item_id`)